TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 			"visibility": "error_dropdown == Error_40613",
 			"order": 400,
 			"controlType": "infoblock",
-			"content": "This is a common transient error when you database is undergoing a reconfiguration, and generally lasts less than 60 seconds.  <a href='https://docs.microsoft.com/azure/sql-database/sql-database-troubleshoot-common-connection-issues'>Read more</a> about how to handle this error."
+			"content": "This common, transient error occurs when you database is undergoing a reconfiguration, and normally lasts less than 60 seconds.  <a href='https://docs.microsoft.com/azure/sql-database/sql-database-troubleshoot-common-connection-issues'>Read more</a> about how to handle this."
 		},{
 			"id": "info_error_40615",
 			"visibility": "error_dropdown == Error_40615",